eclipse-tractusx/traceability-foss/readme.md

 These guidelines are defined to maintain homogeneous code quality and style.
 It can be adapted as the need arises.

 New and old developers should regularly review this [guide](docs/guidelines.md) to update it as new points emerge and to sync themselves with the latest changes.

-## UI components

-Find [here](docs/components.md) the documentation with all the available ui components.

 ## User guide